blumenta/blumenta.github.io/contact.md

 --------------------

 I'm a French/Venezuelan/Latvian Applied Mathematician and Computer Scientist.
 I'm passionate about statistics, optimization and data.
-When I'm not geeking around math or programming I'm cycling, climbing or painting.
+When I'm not geeking around with math or programming you'll find me cycling, climbing or painting.

-If you'd like to talk to me about any of those topics, here is my contact info.
+If you'd like to talk to me about any of those topics, here is my contact info:

 Contact
 ---------------------